jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - [Moments](#moments)
     - [Loop](#loop)
 <!--te-->
 CONTAM elements are essential for creating CONTAM projects (PRJ) and are associated with ANT components and created by ANT components.
 Detailed introductions of CONTAM elements can be found in [CONTAM User Guide](https://www.nist.gov/publications/contam-user-guide-and-program-documentation-version-34).
-Some elements are introduced here for better understanding of ANT components.
+Some elements are introduced here for better understanding of ANT components.\
+Before the introduction to ANT components, there are several general rules that apply to all ANT components:
+1. Input variables starting with a underscore `_` are required inputs for a component (e.g., **_zones** input of the [Zone](#zone) component is required).
+Inputs with corresponding types must be provided, otherwise the component won't process and a warning bubble will show up.
+Inputs without a underscore are optional inputs for a component (e.g., **temperature** input of the [Zone](#zone) component is optional).
+If not provided, the component will continue without those settings, or use the default values.
+2. Most ANT components have the preview feature.
+The corresponding elements created by the component can be previewed by right-clicking the component and turn on the *Preview* option.
+A **preview** output will be available on the component, which contains the detailed information of the generated elements in a JSON format.
+It can be connected to other components for further processing.
+The preview feature is useful for checking the settings of the elements created by the component.

 ## 01-Geometry
 ![geometry components](./img/icons-geometry.png)